Robertmotax/OpenGL_Console/README.md

 # Small introduction project of OpenGL
--- Based on the work of Ben Cook, UDemy course of modern computer graphics with Open GL and C++
+-- Based on the work of Ben Cook, Udemy course of modern computer graphics with Open GL and C++